Healthy habits, healthy you

 Cardiac Rehab is designed to help peoplemanage their condition, improve their health and recover their quality of life after a cardiac event or heart attack.
 Classes are run in many leisure centres as well as at Royal Surrey County Hospital and Ashford & St Peters Hospital.
 Your consultant or GP should be able to give you details.

 Simple, low impact exercises to improve balance can dramatically reduce the likelyhood of having a fall.
-Many boroughs now run weekly classes (sometimes called 'Otago') for those at risk.
+Many boroughs now run weekly strength & balance classes (sometimes called 'Otago') for those at risk.

 GP exercise referrals - 'social prescribing'